-I Corinthians 4:1-2:
+==I Corinthians 4:1-2:

-Let a man so consider us, as servants of Christ and stewards of the mysteries of God.
-2 Moreover it is required in stewards that one be found faithful. |
+Moreover it is required in stewards that one be found faithful.

-I Corinthians 4:3-6:
+==I Corinthians 4:3-6:

 But with me it is a very small thing that I should be judged by you or by a human court.
 In fact, I do not even judge myself.

 4 For I know of nothing against myself, yet I am not justified by this; but He who judges me is the Lord.

-Fools for Christ’s Sake6 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.
+5 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness and reveal the counsels of the hearts.
+Then each one’s praise will come from God.
+6 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other. |

-I Corinthians 4:7:
+==I Corinthians 4:7:

 Theologically man has no rights as he stands before God.
 All that he has is of grace, sovereign grace.
 Both man and his world are the creation of the triune God.
 No man is born into an empty world; we are all born heirs of our history, and we inherit the riches and the devastation of our forbears.
 We are what we are by the grace and the providence of God.
 Peter says that life itself is a grace, a gift of God (I Peter 3:7).
 We are not the authors of life, nor the determiners of the conditions thereof.
 Life is a grace, a gift from God, and, for better or worse, we are all heirs.
 Our inheritance is often a marred one because of sin, but, all the same, we are heirs, redeemed or unredeemed,